RayAndrade/TheRayCode/Java/Factory/F0/script.md

 ```java
 System.out.println("Click!
 Button says - 'The Ray Code is AWESOME!!!'");
 ```
-Let's create anoteth but that will use the java sqing library This button also implements the **Button** interface
+Let's create anothor class we call **WindowsButton** and we will use the java sqing library.
+This button also implements the **Button** interface
 ```java
 public class WindowsButton implements Button { }